Save $10 on an Order of 6 with

 a quietly powerful suspense thriller gem

 This somewhat obscure British war suspenser deserves to be championed as one of the all-time best thrillers ever made!
 Starkly filmed and sparsely scored, it has an unnerving, unrelentingly grim tone in gripping, edge-of-your-seat suspense worthy of Hitchcock.
 Uniformly fine acting, with British Academy Award winners Irene Worth and Paul Massie particularly outstanding.
-For all aficionados of intrigue/suspense stories, this one is a must-see!
+For all aficionados of i

 Was this review helpful to you?